Everard Charles Cotes

 Everard Charles Cotes (1862 – 4 October 1944) was an English-born entomologist who worked at the Indian Museum in Calcutta.
 He later became a journalist after marrying the famous Canadian journalist, novelist and playwright Sara Jeannette Duncan.
 He published a number of scientific books and papers on entomology as well as two more journalistic books resulting from his travels.
+The wasp genus Cotesia is named in his honour.

 Early life

 Cotes was the first son of the Rev. Septimus Cotes, Rector of Newington, Oxfordshire, from 1845.
 He attended Clifton College and matriculated at Oxford University in June 1881 without belonging to a college.
 He gained honours in mathematical Mods in 1883.
 There is no clear indication that he ever went on to take an Oxford degree and his books do not attribute any degree to him on their title pages.

 Early years as an entomologist

 He then went to India and in April 1884 began working in the Natural History section at the Indian Museum, Calcutta, with the position of First Assistant to the Superintendent.
 In December 1891 another person took his position while he served temporarily as Deputy Superintendent.
 He returned to his former rank in March 1892 but in May the same year he was appointed Deputy Superintendent and retained that position until he resigned in April 1895.
 On the suggestion of Sir Edward Charles Buck, he unofficially took an interest in economic entomology and investigated rice and wheat pests, starting from 1888, publishing a series of reports including on pest management measures.
 During these years he published a considerable number of books and papers on Indian entomology, a subject which had presumably interested him prior to his departure from England.
 His successor Lionel de Niceville was appointed entomologist to the Government of India in 1901.